 What this report also tells us is that, although we employ less females, females are generally more likely to be paid more than males.
-The only quartile that this is not the situation is in the Upper Quartile where 62.03% are male and are in the higher paid roles.

 Salix Homes was awarded the Investors in People Gold Award and we are extremely proud that we achieved a ranking in the 2017 Sunday Times Top 100 in the Not for Profit Organisation category.
-Our colleagues continue to provided fantastic feedback that highlights what we are doing well in terms of employee satisfaction, presently at 85%.
+Our colleagues provided fantastic feedback that highlights what we are doing well in terms of employee satisfaction.